Agiasos

 Agiasos (Αγιάσος) is a small town and a former municipality on the island of Lesbos, North Aegean, Greece.
 Since the 2019 local government reform, it became a municipality unit that is part of the municipality Mytilene.
 The municipal unit has an area of 79.924 km2.
 It is located at the slopes of mount Olympos, at a height of 475 m, 26 km from Mytilene.
-It is known for its special bright green landscape, its narrow cobbled streets lined by ranks of tiled-roof houses, the traditional architecture and its restless and religious inhabitants.
-Agiasos, the artistic and religious centre of the island, is a preserved settlement that has many to offer to visitors.
-The reading society of Anaptixi, a local cultural institution, was established in 1894, when the village was still under Turkish rule.
-Today it has a great library, a theatre hall, a folklore museum and an active organization which tries to continue the traditions that were passed by the old inhabitants.